hkashyap/predictivePursuit/README.md

 # predictivePursuit
 Code accompanying the IJCNN 2018 paper:

-Kashyap, H. J., Detorakis, G., Dutt, N., Krichmar, J. L., & Neftci, E. (2018, July).
+Kashyap, H. J., Detorakis, G., Dutt, N., Krichmar, J. L., & Neftci, E. (2018).
 A Recurrent Neural Network Based Model of Predictive Smooth Pursuit Eye Movement in Primates.
-In 2018 International Joint Conference on Neural Networks (IJCNN.
+In 2018 International Joint Conference on Neural Networks (IJCNN).

 http://www.socsci.uci.edu/~jkrichma/Kashyap-PredicitvePursuit-IJCNN2018.pdf

 The code is tested using Matlab 2017a.
-If you use this code in your research, please cite our IJCNN paper.
+If you use this code in your research, please cite the above paper.

 Files: